PicoNVIDIA/vlmdemo/blender-openclaw-guide.md

 Open the OpenClaw web UI (the URL from `openclaw gateway run` output) and try prompts like:

-- "Create a red cube in the center of the scene"
+- "Using mcporter to connect to blender, create a red cube in the center of the blender scene"
-- "Add a blue sphere next to the cube"
-- "What objects are in the Blender scene right now?"

 ## Troubleshooting